Ememobong28/Flixster-Project-Immanuella-Umoren-/README.md

 #### Stretch Features

 - [x] Deploy website using GitHub Pages.
-- [ ] Allow user to view more details about a movie within a popup.
+- [x] Allow user to view more details about a movie within a popup.
+(I created an alert message instead)
 - [x] Improve the user experience through CSS & animation.
 - [ ] Allow movie video trailers to be played using [embedded YouTube](https://support.google.com/youtube/answer/171780?hl=en)
 - [x] Implement anything else that you can get done to improve the app functionality!

 ### Walkthrough Video

-`TODO://` Add the embedded URL code to your animated app walkthrough below, `ADD_EMBEDDED_CODE_HERE`.
-Make sure the video or gif actually renders and animates when viewing this README. (🚫 Remove this paragraph after adding walkthrough video)

 `ADD_EMBEDDED_CODE_HERE`